 “We believe the ongoing effects of COVID-19 on our operations and global bookings have had and will continue to have, a significant impact on our financial results and liquidity, and such negative impact may continue well beyond the containment of such an outbreak,” the filing said.

 As of March 31, the company had USD 1.8 billion in advanced ticket sales across its 3 brands.
-That included USD 850 million for sailings that have been cancelled through June 30 and USD 350 million for the remainder of this year.
-Around half of the travellers who had their voyage cancelled are opting for a refund over a future credit with the cruise company, further limiting its cash holdings.
+That included USD 850 million for sailings that have been canceled through June 30 and USD 350 million for the remainder of this year.
+Around half of the travelers who had their voyage canceled are opting for a refund over a future credit with the cruise company, further limiting its cash holdings.
 Bookings for the rest of the year are “meaningfully lower” than for 2019, the company said in a press release in April.

 The cruise industry shut down new sailings on March 13, followed by a no-sail order from the CDC that has been extended until at least July 24.

-Cruises for the three brands of NCLH are currently cancelled through June 30.
+Cruises for the three brands of NCLH are currently canceled through June 30.